MicrosoftDocs/minecraft-creator/creator/Documents/RTXPBRTutorial.md

 ---
 author: docsbryce
 ms.author: v-bbortree
-title: Physically Based Texturing Guide - Workflow ms.prod: gaming
+title: Physically Based Rendering Tutorial ms.prod: gaming
-description: A guide to creating textures using RTX Physically-Based Rendering with Adobe Photoshop
+description: A guide to creating textures using RTX Physically Based Rendering with Adobe Photoshop
 ---

-# Physically-Based Texturing Guide - Workflow
+# Physically Based Rendering Tutorial

-Physically-Based Rendering (PBR) is a type of render solution that simulates how materials react to realistic light behavior.
+Physically Based Rendering (PBR) is a type of render solution that simulates how materials react to realistic light behavior.
 For example, certain metallic properties will cast reflections or change the way light bends and refracts through different types of glass.

 In this guide, you will learn some of the basic workflows when designing PBR textures in Minecraft: Bedrock Edition and create a custom texture set for the emerald ore block.